 Once you make this there’s no turning back.
 Believe me when I say it’s going to be your new go-to mac and cheese recipe.
 With creamy, velvety pumpkin and decadent, rich coconut milk, blended together in one pinch with a Vitamix (the best blender, EVER) and shells+sauce popped into the oven, there’s a new, easy way to indulge in mac and cheese!
 I love using shells or penne in my mac and cheese, but feel free to use elbow macaroni or whatever pasta you’d like— you could also swap in whole wheat or gluten-free pasta.

-1 medium pumpkin, peeled, halved, seeded, and chopped into 1-inch cubes (organic canned pumpkin is a-ok!
+1 medium pumpkin or butternut squash, peeled, halved, seeded, and chopped into 1-inch cubes (organic canned pumpkin is a-ok!
 Approx 1 1/2 15 oz cans)

 2 sprigs fresh thyme

 1 1/2 cans, 13.5 oz can coconut milk

 4 cups pasta shells or penne, cooked and drained

 Coconut oil or olive oil cooking spray, for the pan

 1/2 cup panko bread crumbs

 1 tablespoon granulated garlic powder

 1/4 teaspoon sea salt